NiceneNerd/UKMM/book/src/setup/deploy.md

 Wii U users have a few options, but the most widely used and supported method to load mods is via [SDCafiine for the Wii U Plugin System](https://zeldamods.org/wiki/Help:Using_mods#Setting_up_WUPS_SDCafiine).
+In that case, you would generally want your mods to end up on your SD card under something like `/sdcafiine/<title ID>/ukmm`.
+To achieve that, you could set the folder directly and choose the Without Name option for Deploy Layout.

+You could also set the deployment location to `/sdcafiine/<title ID>` and choose the With Name option, and UKMM will add the final folder on its own.

-In that case you would generally want your mods to end up on your SD card under something like `/sdcafiine/<title ID>/ukmm`.
-If you use UKMM while your SD card is not in, however, you might want to set a temporary directory for deploying mods, or you can merge without the SD card but wait and deploy when the SD card is mountained.
+If you use UKMM while your SD card is not in, however, you might want to set a temporary directory for deploying mods, or you can merge without the SD card but wait and deploy when the SD card is mounted.

 ### Switch

-With the Switch, you generally want your mods to end up on your SD card under `/atmosphere/contents`.
-If you use UKMM while your SD card is not in, however, you might want to set a temporary directory for deploying mods, or you can merge without the SD card but wait and deploy when the SD card is mountained.
+With the Switch, you generally want your mods to end up on your SD card under `/atmosphere/contents`, and you will always want to use Without Name for the Deploy Layout.
+If you use UKMM while your SD card is not in, however, you might want to set a temporary directory for deploying mods, or you can merge without the SD card but wait and deploy when the SD card is mounted.

 ### Yuzu or Ryujinx

-Yuzu and Ryujinx both allow you to install mods in two different locations, one specific to their own files and the other for emulating Atmosphere's LayeredFS setup on SD card. *You must use the LayeredFS arrangement.*
+Yuzu and Ryujinx both allow you to install mods in two different locations, one specific to their own files and the other for emulating Atmosphere's LayeredFS setup on SD card.
+You may use either arrangement, but you *must* choose the correct Deploy Layout, or the emulator will not read the merged mod correctly.

-So, for example, the Yuzu user storage folder is `C:\Users\[USER]\AppData\Roaming\yuzu` on Windows or `~/.local/share/yuzu` on Linux.
-In this case, you want your deployment folder at `[USER-FOLDER]/sdmc/atmosphere/contents`.
+So, for example, if you want to use Yuzu with the Atmosphere implementation, then the Yuzu user storage folder is `C:\Users\[USER]\AppData\Roaming\yuzu` on Windows or `~/.local/share/yuzu` on Linux.
+In this case, you want your deployment folder at `[USER-FOLDER]/sdmc/atmosphere/contents` and you want your Deploy Layout set to Without Name.

-> **Note on Switch-based deployment**:
-> When using Switch, Yuzu, or Ryujinx, you will need to generally use the
-> `contents` folder as the actual deployment folder, and the two title ID
-> folders for BOTW and its DLC will be used to store mod files.
-If you mod other
-> games besides BOTW, note that they will also have their mods in a title ID
-> folder in the same `contents` folder, and some operations could affect them.
-> Be aware of this particularly when using the symlink method discussed below.
+If you want to use Yuzu's specific mod loader implementation, then that will read from `[YUZU-DIRECTORY]/load`, so you will set that as your deployment location and set your Deploy Layout to With Name.

 ## Deployment Methods